mstrens/DIY-Multiprotocol-TX-Module/README.md

 ###Telemetry

-There are 4 protocols supporting telemetry: Hubsan, DSM, FrSky and FrSkyX.
+There are 4 protocols supporting telemetry: Hubsan, DSM, FrSkyD and FrSkyX.

 Hubsan displays the battery voltage and TX RSSI.